- Outlook is one of the world's most well-known email clients. The article below will cover the top 15 most common issues found when using it.

 Error code 0x80042109 is yet another error code triggered by users trying to send or receive emails.

 This error also appears because of a communication error between the SMTP servers.
-In order to bypass this issue, please read up on this article for a list of fixes.
+In order to bypass this issue, please read up on this quick article for a list of fixes.

 5. Error 452 4.5.3 Too many recipients